Danny's Agonizing Guide to Agonizing Decisions

 flip a coin and cover up the result of the flip

-if (notice self hoping for either heads or tails) {
+if (you notice yourself hoping for either heads or tails) {

 abort the randomization and go with your gut